 A friend and I met a mutual friend who lives in Loomis at the High-Hand Nursery Café (High-Hand Café) for lunch on a recent Sunday.
-The High-Hand Café is on the grounds of the High-Hand Nursery in Loomis, which is approximately 24 miles from Sacramento.
+The High-Hand Café is on the grounds of the High-Hand Nursery in Loomis.
+The nursery is approximately 24 miles from Sacramento.

 High-Hand Nursery is what I call a “destination”.
 Not only does the High-Hand Nursery carry a wide array of what you would expect to find at a top-notch nursery – but the complex is also home to the High-Hand Café, a variety of shops, and the High-Hand Art Gallery.

-The two of us arrived a bit early and we took advantage of the time to take a brief tour of the various shops in the complex.
-I had never been there before, while it had been years since my friend had last been there.
+The two of us had arrived a bit early for lunch, so we took advantage of the time to take a brief tour of the various shops in the complex.
+This was my first time there, while it had been years since my friend had last been there.

 See related post: High-Hand Nursery Shops and Art Gallery

 After taking our tour of the shops we walked through the nursery towards the café while admiring the large variety of trees, plants and garden art.
 A musician set up on the small stage next to the koi pond provided added ambiance.
 A very nice touch!

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)